 In 1976, the focus shifted to reducing the cost of maintenance and fixes when Michael Fagan proposed the use of code inspections.
 In the same year, the December issue of IEEE Transactions included a paper by Barry Boehm that showed his cost-of-change curve.
 The curve displayed how the costs of changing software, especially fixing defects, rises exponentially as time goes by.
 Just a few years later in 1979, Glenford Myers published the book ‘The Art of Software Testing.’

-In 2002, another buzzword in software testing was created when Kent Beck published his book Test Driven Development.
+In 2002, another buzzword in software testing was created when Kent Beck published his book Test Driven Development (TDD).
 It outlined the software development technique in which tests are written before the functionality is coded.
-2003 saw the foundation of the Association for Software Testing, and by 2005 SoapUI was released to SourceForge as a tool for web service testing.
-2007 introduced another software testing standard ISO 29119, and 2009 saw the First Agile Testing Days conference and a strengthened testing community.
-In 2012 the first Let’s Test Conference was held, and in 2013 the Society for Software Testing was founded.
+2003 saw the foundation of the Association for Software Testing, and by 2005, SoapUI was released to SourceForge as a tool for web service testing.
+2007 introduced another software testing standard, ISO 29119, and 2009 saw the First Agile Testing Days conference and a strengthened testing community.
+In 2012, the first Let’s Test Conference was held, and in 2013 the Society for Software Testing was founded.

-2016 saw perhaps the biggest development in software testing yet, although we might be a bit biased here: the foundation of Spot QA, today known as Virtuoso!
+2016 saw perhaps the biggest development in software testing yet, although we might be a bit biased here: the foundation of Virtuoso!
 But we'll come back to that in a bit.

 As the complexity of software has increased, so have the methodologies, tools, and practices of testing.
 Testers today have a bouquet of options to choose from when performing testing - the culmination of many years of software testing developments.

 There’s data-driven testing, where applications can be tested with different sets of input data to make sure they work correctly with changing input values.
-There’s TDD (Test-driven development) and BDD (behavior-driven development): TDD being where developers write the tests with a focus on the implementation of a feature, while BDD has automated specifications created by users or testers and focuses on system behaviors.
-Keyword-driven testing for manual or automated testing, automated test scripts, end-to-end testing to identify system dependencies, stress testing, codeless solutions, alpha and beta testing, regression testing, reinterpreted Agile methods… Time fails us to talk about all of the many methods and practices that are available for use as part of the software testing process today.
+There are TDD and BDD (behavior-driven development): TDD is where the development team writes the tests with a focus on the implementation of a feature, while BDD has automated specifications created by users or testers and focuses on system behaviors.
+Keyword-driven testing for manual or automated testing, automated test scripts, end-to-end testing to identify system dependencies, stress testing, codeless solutions, alpha and beta testing, integration tests, regression testing, reinterpreted Agile methods… Time fails us to talk about all of the many types of testing, methods, and practices that are available for use as part of the software testing process today.

 And that brings us to software testing in the present.
 Today's modern world really relies on the internet and cloud technologies, which equates to higher complexity in software and along with it, an increased demand for software development tools - and of course, testing tools.
 Although manual testing in the cloud is still widespread, testers (and organizations as a whole) across the globe are realizing that test automation tools for web applications hold amazing potential:

 Testing is here to stay, and test automation is the winner of the day.
-As companies adopt CI/CD as the golden standard, testing can hardly keep up.
+As companies adopt Continuous Integration and Continuous Delivery (CI/CD) as the golden standard, testing can hardly keep up.
 Testing is a moving target that has to respond continuously to advances in software delivery, and achieving success with CI/CD is increasingly dependent on automation through AI.

 Ladies and gentlemen, that's where Virtuoso comes in!